01-edu/public/subjects/fibonacci/README.md

 ### Instructions

-Write a **recursive** function that returns the value of the fibonacci sequence matching the index passed as parameter.
+Write a **recursive** function that returns the value at the position `index` in the fibonacci sequence.

 The first value is at index `0`.